-The directors are responsible for the other information which comprises the Directors' Report.
+The directors are responsible for the other information which comprises the Report of the Directors, Statement of Directors' Responsibilities and Declaration by Head of Finance.
 The other information does not include the financial statements and our auditors' report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.